Chinese companies register 62,000 EV charging technology patents

 In terms of individual companies and electric car charging technology, Toyota is still ahead of Aulton.
 The Japanese car manufacturer has so far been better known for its open-technology strategy with hybrids and fuel cell cars; battery-electric cars and charging technology only play a minor role in Toyota’s current product portfolio.
 Toyota is primarily working on its own solid-state cells.

-Not surprisingly, with most of the largest legacy carmakers in the world, German companies are also in the top ten with Volkswagen, BMW and Mercedes-Benz.
+Not surprisingly, as the home of some of the world’s largest legacy carmakers, German companies are also in the top ten with Volkswagen, BMW and Mercedes-Benz.
 With Aulton, BYD and Beijing Electric Vehicle, three Chinese companies are also among the ten most eager patent applicants.

 handelsblatt.com (in German)